equinor/neqsim/README.md

 The test files are written in JUnit5 and placed in the [test directory](https://github.com/equinor/neqsim/tree/master/src/test).
 All test have to be passed before merging to the master.
 Test code shuld be written for all new code added to the project.

 Test coverage can be examined using [jacoco](https://www.eclemma.org/jacoco/) from maven.
-Generate a coverage report using `mvn jacoco:prepare-agent test install jacoco:report`
+Generate a coverage report using `mvn jacoco:prepare-agent test install jacoco:report` and see results in target/site/jacoco/index.html.

 ## Deployment